sahib/rmlint/docs/testing.rst

 ---------

 ``rmlint`` has a not yet complete but quite powerful testsuite.
-It is not complete yet (and probably never will), but it's already a valueable boost of confidence in ``rmlint's`` correctness.
+It is not complete yet (and probably never will), but it's already a valuable boost of confidence in ``rmlint's`` correctness.

 The tests are based on ``nosetest`` and are written in ``python>=3.0``.